Winooski Avenue Corridor Study

 All meetings and public participation opportunities will be listed here when scheduled.
 Want to join the project email list to stay up to date on progress and meetings?
 Contact Bryan Davis, CCRPC Senior Transportation Planner, at (802) 861-0129.

+The project’s Public Participation Plan describes how members of the public will be involved throughout this project.
 The public involvement process will be informed by the CCRPC’s Public Participation Plan and the City of Burlington Public Works’ Public Engagement Plan.
-A public involvement plan specific to this study will be available soon.

 PAC Meeting #1: Winooski Ave.
 Transportation Study Project Advisory Committee (PAC)